jayon-lihm/mUC-ICB-biomarker/README.md

 ## RNA-seq Steps

 RNA-seq analysis is performed by Ning (Estelle) Yao. (yaon@mskcc.org)

+Codes and notebook are reorganized/edited by Jayon Lihm.

 Conda environment for the analysis can be set up with `setup.sh` script.